shorelinemedia/shoreline-dev-mode/README.md

 This plugin adds support to be able to gate certain functionality depending on whether the Wordpress site is in developer/staging mode.

-When you are running your site locally, add the following line to your wp-onfig.php file:
+When you are running your site locally, add the following line to your `wp-config.php` file:

 `define( 'WP_ENV', 'development' );`